FrederikJobbst/dremio-diagnostic-collector/README.md

   version       Print the version number of DDC

 Flags:
   -c, --coordinator string             coordinator to connect to for collection.
 With ssh set a list of ip addresses separated by commas.
 In K8s use a label that matches to the pod(s).
+In docker use a label that matches the container(s) name
       --coordinator-container string   for use with -k8s flag: sets the container name to use to retrieve logs in the coordinators (default "dremio-master-coordinator")
   -t, --dremio-pat-prompt              Prompt for Dremio Personal Access Token (PAT) -e, --executors string               either a common separated list or a ip range of executors nodes to connect to.
 With ssh set a list of ip addresses separated by commas.
 In K8s use a label that matches to the pod(s).
+In docker use a label that matches the container(s) name
       --executors-container string     for use with -k8s flag: sets the container name to use to retrieve logs in the executors (default "dremio-executor")
-  -h, --help                           help for ddc -k, --k8s                            use kubernetes to retrieve the diagnostics instead of ssh, instead of hosts pass in labels to the --cordinator and --executors flags
+  -h, --help                           help for ddc -m, --mode                           defines mode use for collection, use "docker","d", "kubernetes","k" or "ssh","s" as parameter (default "ssh")
   -p, --kubectl-path string            where to find kubectl (default "kubectl") -n, --namespace string               namespace to use for kubernetes pods (default "default") -s, --ssh-key string                 location of ssh key to use to login